MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-d3dddi_reservegpuvirtualaddress.md

+### -field hPagingQueue

+Paging queue to synchronize the operation on.

+### -field hAdapter

+DirectX graphics adapter handle.

 ### -field BaseAddress

 (Optional) If <b>non-NULL</b>, the video memory manager will attempt to use this address as the base address for the reserved range.
 If the range from <b>BaseAddress</b> to <b>BaseAddress</b>+<b>Size</b> isn’t free, the call will fail.
 When this parameter is <b>non-NULL</b>, <b>MinimumAddress</b> and <b>MaximumAddress</b> are ignored.